Trade or Sell

 Each IMSA certification has a defined number of required educational hours based on the level

 Traffic Signals, Signs and Markings, Roadway Lighting, Fire Alarm, and Public Safety

 Telecommunicator require a total of sixteen (16) hours of education.
-Work Zone Safety and
+Work Zone Safety requires

-Sixteen hours is defined as 1.6 CEUs, or 64 TARP points or 16 renewal hours.
+Sixteen hours is defined as 1.6 CEUs, or 64 CECs or 16 renewal hours.

-Four hours is defined as .4 CEUs or 16 TARP points or 4 renewal hours.
+Four hours is defined as 4 CEUs or 16 CECs or 4 renewal hours.

 B. Attending the Current Certification Course